TeamYayin/atchai-hugo/content/blog/2016-06-30-creating-a-simple-slack-bot.md

 ---
 author: JohnGriffin
 date: "2016-06-30"
-published: true
+published: false
 title: "Creating a Simple Slack Bot with Botkit.js and Hosting It For Free"
 ---

 <p style="text-align: center;"><strong>From Development to Deployment as a Custom Integration</strong></p>

+**UPDATE:  The BeepBoop service referred to in this article is now defunct**

-Recently I decided to build a [Slack bot to keep track of links](/portfolio/surly) and host it using [BeepBoop](https://beepboophq.com/) — a new hosting service designed specifically for chat bots.
+Recently I decided to build a [Slack bot to keep track of links](/portfolio/surly) and host it using BeepBoop — a new hosting service designed specifically for chat bots.
 Fortunately Beepboop has created a nice library that integrates with [Botkit](https://github.com/howdyai/botkit), making it easier than ever to